Team racing: Team Racing Event Formats and Courses

 Early team racing events were generally run on a knock-out basis, with a 'first round losers' knock-out competition being introduced later.
 Most current competitions involve either a 'round robin' or a 'Swiss league' system to arrive at quarter finalists or semi finalists.
 The Wilson Trophy preliminary rounds run on a Swiss league basis.

 When first introduced, team racing followed the then-current patterns of fleet racing courses, often a large triangle with the same start and finish line.
 Over time the triangle became smaller to encourage more inter boat action.
 Later, more inter-boat action was achieved by setting starboard hand courses.

 Then the so-called 'S' (or 'N') and the 'box' course formats evolved.
 They are explained in the Introduction at the start of this page.
 The 'S' format is currently most actively used in Europe.

-There is a rumour that the 'S' course exists due to team racing at Spinnaker sailing club, where race officials had to use their course setting abilities creatively in order to avoid the two islands in the middle of the lake small lake.
+There is a rumour that the 'S' course exists due to team racing at Spinnaker sailing club, where race officials had to use their course setting abilities creatively in order to avoid the two islands in the middle of the small lake.